Rogue planet

-This video shows an artist's impression of the free-floating planet CFBDSIR J214947.2-040308.9.
+This video shows an artist's impression of the free-floating planet (or brown dwarf) CFBDSIR J214947.2-040308.9.

 A rogue planet, also termed a free-floating planet (FFP) or an isolated planetary-mass object (iPMO), is an interstellar object of planetary mass which is not gravitationally bound to any star or brown dwarf.

 Rogue planets may originate from planetary systems in which they are formed and later ejected, or they can also form on their own, outside a planetary system.
-The Milky Way alone may have billions to trillions of rogue planets, a range the upcoming Nancy Grace Roman Space Telescope is expected to refine.
-The odds of a rogue planet entering the solar system, much less posing a direct threat to life on Earth are slim to none with the odds being about one in one trillion within the next 1,000 years.
+The Milky Way alone may have billions to trillions of rogue planets, a range the Nancy Grace Roman Space Telescope is expected to refine.
+The odds of a rogue planet entering the solar system, much less posing a direct threat to life on Earth, are vanishingly small: celestial mechanics professor Cassidy Ward has estimated the odds of a rogue planet entering the solar system in the next 1,000 years to be one in a billion.

-Some planetary-mass objects may have formed in a similar way to stars, and the International Astronomical Union has proposed that such objects be called sub-brown dwarfs.
-A possible example is Cha 110913−773444, which may either have been ejected and become a rogue planet or formed on its own to become a sub-brown dwarf.
+Some planetary-mass objects may have formed in a way similar to how stars form, and the International Astronomical Union has proposed that such objects be called sub-brown dwarfs.
+A possible example is Cha 110913−773444, which may have either been ejected and become a rogue planet or formed on its own to become a sub-brown dwarf.

 Terminology

-The two first discovery papers use the names isolated planetary-mass objects (iPMO) and free-floating planets (FFP).
+The two first discovery papers use the names isolated planetary-mass objects (iPMOs) and free-floating planets (FFPs).
 Most astronomical papers use one of these terms.
-The term rogue planet is more often used for microlensing studies, which also often uses the term FFP.
+Rogue planet is more often used for microlensing studies, which also often use FFP.
 A press release intended for the public might use an alternative name.
-The discovery of at least 70 FFPs in 2021, for example, used the terms rogue planet, starless planet, wandering planet and free-floating planet in different press releases.
+Press releases regarding the discoveries of at least 70 FFPs in 2021, for example, used the terms rogue planet, starless planet, wandering planet and free-floating planet.

 Discovery

-Isolated planetary-mass objects (iPMO) were first discovered in 2000 by the UK team Lucas & Roche with UKIRT in the Orion Nebula.
-In the same year the Spanish team Zapatero Osorio et al. discovered iPMOs with Keck spectroscopy in the σ Orionis cluster.
+Isolated planetary-mass objects (iPMO) were first discovered in 2000 by the UK team P. W. Lucas & P. F. Roche with UKIRT in the Orion Nebula.
+In the same year the Spanish team María Rosa Zapatero Osorio et al. discovered iPMOs with Keck spectroscopy in the σ Orionis cluster.
 The spectroscopy of the objects in the Orion Nebula was published in 2001.
 Both European teams are now recognized for their quasi-simultaneous discoveries.
-In 1999 the Japanese team Oasa et al. discovered objects in Chamaeleon I that were spectroscopically confirmed years later in 2004 by the US team Luhman et al.
+In 1999 the Japanese team Yumiko Oasa et al. discovered objects in Chamaeleon I that were spectroscopically confirmed years later in 2004 by the US team Kevin Luhman et al.